 What Is an Observation Checklist?

 An observation checklist is a document that contains a list of questions that an observer must answer while observing or evaluating someone’s performance, skills, and other factors in the prepared criteria.
-In most cases, observation checklists apply to school-related assessments.
+In most cases, observation checklists apply to school-related assessment checklists.
 As of 2017–2018, there were even 130,930 K–12 schools in the US, as reported by the National Center for Education Statistics (NCES).
 And an observation form is no stranger to each school since there are standards set on how teachers handle classes, what the school environment should be like, etc. Thanks to the checklist, observations run easily until gaps or issues that need to be solved will be identified.
 So, solutions and strategies will follow for development.

 Based on a 2017–2018 survey, around 130,930 K–12 schools existed in America.